The ecogene Story

 As a family, we dramatically reduced our consumption of all single-use plastic items and started composting all food waste thus incorporating a more environmentally-friendly mindset into our daily lives.
 It doesn’t change overnight, but is a work in progress.

-I read recently that people consume over 300 million tons of plastic products annually, much of which is single-use and is not recycled.
-It doesn’t need to be this way.
+I read recently that people consume over 300 million tons of plastic products annually, 50% of which are single-use and not recycled.
+(Source from Plastic Oceans) It doesn’t need to be this way.
 I believe, if we can simply raise our level of consciousness and take responsibility for our personal choices, we can have the future we want for our children and the planet they will inherit from us.

 I feel fortunate to have been inspired by my friend and I hope that what I do now might inspire others to transition to more sustainable and environmentally friendly practices.